hapax/hapax.github.io/assets/maximal.md

 $$

 for a light ray in any inertial reference frame.
-Writing it this way suggests the discovery of the surveyors, that
+This should remind you of the discovery of the surveyors, namely that
 $\Delta x^2 + \Delta y^2$ does not depend on where we put the measuring sticks.
-So, a small generalisation of Einstein's outrageous proposal is the
+This suggests a small generalisation of Einstein's outrageous proposal:
-following:

 ---